What is the format of Open Gym?

 What is the format of the Recreation Program?

-HBBC's Recreation basketball program is available to all HB residents in 3rd grade through 9th grade and organized by the following three grade levels: 3rd/4th, 5th/6th, and 7th/8th/9th.
+HBBC's Recreation basketball program is for new and returning players with a continued focus on individual skills and fundamentals development while in a team-based environment.
+It is available to all HB residents in 3rd grade through 9th grade and organized by the following three grade levels: 3rd/4th, 5th/6th, and 7th-9th.
 All grade levels have individual boys and girls teams.
-Recreation basketball is for new and returning players with a continued focus on individual skills and fundamentals development while in a team-based environment.
 Assessments will be held for the purposes of team formation but all registered participants will be included (no cuts).

-The Recreation season runs from November until February vacation, with one weekday evening practice and one weekend day game, both on the order of 1 ½ hours long.
+The Recreation season runs from November until February vacation, with one weekday evening practice and one weekend day game, both on the order of 1.25 hours long.
 All practices are held at one or more of our town gyms while games are played in town as well as away at local surrounding towns.
-Participating towns this season include Amherst, Milford, New Ipswich, and Wilton in our newly-formed Souhegan Valley Basketball program.
+We participate in the Souhegan Valley Basketball (SVB) league.
+Our Hollis Brookline Basketball Club helped found SVB in order to create a diverse and enriching experience for our Rec basketball players.
+Like last season, other participating towns include Amherst, Milford, New Ipswich, Rindge (games played in New Ipswich), and Wilton.
+Review the SVB rules under Documents for hoop height, ball size, and other facts.

 What is the format of the Travel Program?